snubwoody/www/src/articles/gui-in-rust.md

 }
 ```

-But the problem is that rust macros don't have great IDE support, especially procedural macros.
+Rust macros don't have great IDE support, especially procedural macros.
 Because procedural macros simply take in and return a stream of rust tokens, i.e. `TokenStream`, there isn't a defined syntax that IDE's can use for intellisense; It's a black box.

 Also macros tend to have bad documentation, more than other rust items.
-You essentially have a mini-programming language,
-but people tend to not put in as much effort into documenting this new language.
-So you end up with a worse subset of rust.
+You essentially have a mini-programming language, but people tend to not put in as much effort into documenting this new language.
+So, practically, you end up with a worse subset of rust.

 They also increase compile times.